 Our MN-246 product candidate has been in development for the treatment of urinary incontinence.
 There are a number of compounds in various stages of clinical development to treat urinary incontinence.
-Pfizer Inc.'s Detrol® (tolterodine tartrate) is a market leader, and other marketed drugs were introduced in the first quarter of 2005, including Astellas Pharma Inc.'s VESIcare® (solifenacin succinate) and Novartis AG's Enablex® (darifenacin), both of which are anticholinergic agents.
+Pfizer Inc.'s Detrol/Detrol LA® (tolterodine tartrate) is a market leader, and other marketed drugs include Astellas Pharma Inc.'s VESIcare® (solifenacin succinate) and Novartis AG's Enablex® (darifenacin), both of which are anti-cholinergic agents.
 Ono Pharmaceutical Co., Ltd. and Kyorin Pharmaceutical have received approval for Staybla® (muscarinic antagonist).
-Schwarz Pharma AG's Toviaz® (fesoterodine fumarate), another anti-cholinergic, has also recently been approved.
-Kissei Pharmaceutical, Astellas Pharma Inc. and GlaxoSmithKline plc also have \(\mathbb{g}3 \) -adrenergic receptor agonists for the treatment of this indication.
+Pfizer Inc.'s Toviaz® (fesoterodine fumarate), another muscarinic antagonist, has also been approved.
+Astellas Pharma Inc. also has a \(\mathbb{g}3 \)-adrenergic receptor agonist in development for the treatment of this indication (mirabegron).